 - If Show xhtml: The clinical summary will open in a browser window.
 Click Print.

 When a clinical summary is sent to the patient portal, there is no verification that the Patient Portal has been set up or that a patient has been granted access.
-See Granting Access to the Patient Portal.
+See Patient Portal Access.
 The clinical summary is sent to the portal regardless.
 Once the patient can access the portal, the clinical summary will be available for viewing.